aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 ## Prerequisites
 Create an EKS Cluster following the tutorial at https://www.eksworkshop.com/030_eksctl/prerequisites/

-We will ceate a cluster that resides only in one Availability Zone (this is **NOT** a best practice and it is just for demo purposes):
+The ONLY difference is that at step 3 (https://www.eksworkshop.com/030_eksctl/launcheks/)  We will create a cluster that resides only in two Availability Zone (this is **NOT** a best practice and it is just for demo purposes):

 ```
-cat << EOF > eksworkshopsingleaz.yaml
+cat << EOF > eksworkshop4nodes2azs.yaml
 ---
 apiVersion: eksctl.io/v1alpha5
 kind: ClusterConfig